jagannath-sanjay-jadhav/PRODIGY_ML_01/README.md

 ## Conclusion

 In conclusion, this project marks my initiation into the field of machine learning.
 Through EDA and model comparison, I have gained valuable insights into the dataset and identified a robust model for predicting prices.
 This experience serves as a foundation for future projects and continuous learning in the exciting realm of machine learning.

+## Acknowledgement

+The project is for educational purposes and was created as part of @Prodigy_Infotech Internship

+Feel free to explore, modify, or expand upon this project!

+If you have any questions, suggestions, or feedback, please feel free to email me at jagannathsjadhav53@gmail.com